BlogData RoomsData Room for Private Equity in 2026: Fund, Deal, and LP Workflows (5 Real Examples)

 Document organization and folder structure

 PE data rooms use a hierarchical folder structure matching the workflow.
-Fund data rooms organize by fund vintage and document category (Fund I, Fund II, Fund III, each with PPM, Strategy, Performance, Reports).
-Portfolio company rooms use the standard M&A index (1.0 Corporate, 2.0 Financial, 3.0 Legal, etc.).
-See the data room folder structure guide for conventions.
+Fund data rooms organize by fund vintage and document category - Fund I, Fund II, Fund III, each with PPM, Strategy, Performance, Reports.
+Portfolio company rooms use the standard M&A index (1.0 Corporate, 2.0 Financial, 3.0 Legal, 4.0 Commercial, 5.0 HR, 6.0 IP, 7.0 IT/Security, 8.0 ESG).
+Consistent file naming (YYYY-MM-DD_DocumentType_v1.2) is the unglamorous detail that determines whether the room is searchable by month six.
+See the data room folder structure guide for full conventions.

 Granular permissions per LP or bidder